eclipse-apoapsis/ort-server/CONTRIBUTING.md

 To create a pull request, you have to fork the repository and create a new branch as described in the [GitHub documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

-We put high value on the structure of pull requests to make the review process as efficient as possible.
+This project puts high value on the structure of pull requests to make the review process as efficient as possible.
 The following sections describe the guidelines for creating pull requests.
-Please have a look at the Git history of the repository and already merged PRs to get a feeling for how we expect contributions to be made.
+Please have a look at the Git history of the repository and already merged PRs to get a feeling for how contributions are expected to be made.

 ### Atomic commits